hegdeashwin/Backbone/README.md

 Licensing
 =========

-This file is part of Training kit.
+These files are part of training kit.

 This training kit is free documentation: you can re-distribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.